gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do.md

 ---

 Okay, so now we know that the `react` package doesn’t contain anything interesting, and the implementation lives in renderers like `react-dom`, `react-native`, and so on.
 But that doesn’t answer our question.
-How does `React.Component.prototype.setState()` “talk” to the right renderer?
+How does `setState()` inside `React.Component` “talk” to the right renderer?

 **The answer is that every renderer sets a special field on the created class.** This field is called `updater`.
 It’s not something *you* would set — rather, it’s something React DOM, React DOM Server or React Native set right after creating an instance of your class: